-Loukoumades, Part I September 01, 2012 00:00
+Loukoumades, Part I

+Loukoumades, or Greek doughnut holes, are supposed to be light and flavorful and explode with flavor.
 That’s what they are supposed to do but, not everyone knows how to make them correctly in my humble opinion.
-Handouts describe loukoumades such as ‘mouth-watering, delicious, puffs’ when they are prepared correctly often they are not.
+Handouts describe loukoumades such as ‘mouth-watering, delicious, puffs’ when they are prepared correctly.
 Festival workers often aren't the best at making these delicious treats.
 I feel sorry for people who pay five dollars for a dozen and expect to get a treat.
 Loukoumades are easy to make but many festivals just haven't mastered the technique or just don’t know how to make them.

 One particular church. which shall remain nameless, asked me for help a few years ago.
 I volunteered to make loukoumades with another more experienced fellow.
 After a half day of trying, something was definitely wrong.
-The loukoumades were not normal looking: white in color with irregular shapes and gooey insides.
-The whole weekend was spent experimenting with batter and technique only to discover it the machine was at fault.
+The loukoumades were not normal looking, white in color with irregular shapes and gooey insides.
+The whole weekend was spent experimenting with batter and technique only to discover it the machine that was at fault.
 It couldn’t keep a constant temperature.
 I wondered why and with a little bit of prodding I finally learned of its demise.

 To be continued...